honewatson/Aura.Sql/README-PDO.md

 Aura.Sql.Pdo
 ============

-This library provides an `ExtendedPdo` class that is an extension of the PHP-native `PDO` class (read more about `PDO` [here](http://php.net/PDO).)
-Among other things, this means that code already using `PDO` or typehinted to `PDO` can use `ExtendedPdo` with no changes to existing code.
+This library provides an `Pdo` class that is an extension of the PHP-native `PDO` class (read more about `PDO` [here](http://php.net/PDO).)
+Among other things, this means that code already using `PDO` or typehinted to `PDO` can use `Pdo` with no changes to existing code.

-Added functionality in `ExtendedPdo` includes:
+Added functionality in `Pdo` includes:

-- **Lazy connection.** `ExtendedPdo` connects to the database only on method calls that require a connection.
+- **Lazy connection.** `Pdo` connects to the database only on method calls that require a connection.
 This means you can create an instance and not incur the cost of a connection if you never make a query.